Discovery (law): History

 After American discovery became the subject of harsh criticism for many decades (as separately summarized below), the United States retreated somewhat from broad discovery in the federal courts by expressly incorporating a proportionality requirement into the scope of discovery in the version of the FRCP that went into effect on December 1, 2015.

 Electronic discovery

-Electronic discovery, also known as ediscovery, involves the discovery of electronic data and records.
-It is important that data obtained through ediscovery be reliable, and therefore admissible.
+Electronic discovery, also known as e-discovery, involves the discovery of electronic data and records.
+It is important that data obtained through e-discovery be reliable, and therefore admissible.

-Currently the two main approaches for identifying responsive material on custodian machines are:
+The two main approaches for identifying responsive material on custodian machines are: